Husband of Selawik school principal arrested after resident's body found in dump, troopers say

 Troopers said Friday they were notified at almost midnight Wednesday that the body of a man later identified as 41-year-old Timothy Snyder had been found.
 Troopers based in Kotzebue, investigators from the Alaska Bureau of Investigation and crime scene technicians from the state crime lab traveled to Selawik on Thursday morning.

-A community member called troopers late Wednesday night after seeing a hand or arm near a black tote with a yellow cover at the dump, according to a sworn affidavit filed with charges.
+A community member called troopers late Wednesday night after seeing a hand or arm near a black tote with a yellow cover at the dump, according to an affidavit filed with charges.

 The tote, which was covered by a blanket, was marked with either Brickley's name or the name of his wife, Jeannie Brickley, the affidavit said.
 A witness told investigators Lance Brickley had brought the tote to the dump with the school's snowmachine.